-If deposit growth does not keep close to loan and asset growth (for example, due to competition), then the Group would be increasingly dependent upon other sources of financing, including long-term funding via "future flow" transactions and eurobonds.
-If any member of the Group were to seek to raise long-term financing, then funds that it might have raised through those channels might either be unobtainable at an acceptable price, or at all, and would need to be raised in the short-term money market, thereby reducing the Group's ability to diversify funding sources and adversely affecting the length of the Group's funding profile.
+If deposit growth does not fully fund loan and asset growth, then the Group would be increasingly dependent upon other sources of financing, including long-term funding via syndicated loans, "future flow" transactions and eurobonds.
+If any member of the Group were to seek to raise long-term financing but is unable to at an acceptable price, or at all, then such funds would need to be raised in the short-term money market, thereby reducing the Group's ability to diversify funding sources and adversely affecting the length of the Group's funding profile.

-The Group may expand its activities in commercial banking, which is constituted in considerable part by project financing and granting commercial loans.
-Project financing loans may be denominated in foreign currency and may have longer maturities compared to funding provided to corporations.
-Such longer maturities may exacerbate any liquidity mismatch between the Group's funding and its loans.
-The need to rely upon shorter-term funds, or the inability to raise financing via the capital or loan markets, may adversely impact the Group's liquidity profile and could have a material adverse effect on the Group's business, financial condition and/or results of operations.
-See "Risk Management."
+The Group might expand its activities in commercial banking, which is constituted in considerable part by project financing and granting commercial loans.
+Project financing loans are often denominated in foreign currency and generally have longer maturities than traditional funding provided to corporations.
+Such longer maturities might exacerbate any liquidity mismatch between the Group's funding and its loans.
+The need to rely upon shorter-term funds, or the inability to raise financing via the capital or long-term loan markets, might adversely impact the Group's liquidity profile and could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+See "Risk Management".

-In the event of a liquidity crisis affecting the Group, any liquidity mismatch (that is, a mismatch between the maturities of the Group's assets and liabilities) may require the Group to liquidate some of its assets.
-Any liquidation of the Group's assets in such circumstances may be executed at prices below what the Group believes to be their intrinsic values (as certain of those assets would have been accounted for at their current, no-stress-market values, accrual values or amortized costs).
+In the event of a liquidity crisis affecting the Group, any liquidity mismatch (that is, a mismatch between the maturities of the Group's assets and liabilities) might require the Group to liquidate some of its assets.
+Any liquidation of the Group's assets in such circumstances may be executed at prices below what the Group believes to be their intrinsic values.

 A rising interest rate environment could compound the risk of the Group not being able to access funds at favourable rates or at all.
 As central banks unwind the expansive liquidity that has been provided during the recent global crisis, competition among banks and other borrowers for the reduced global liquidity might result in increased costs of funding.
 This and other factors could result in lower credit ratings, higher borrowing costs and/or less access to funds.
 In addition, the Group's ability to raise or access funds may be impaired by factors that are not specific to its operations, such as general market conditions, severe disruption of the financial markets or negative views about the prospects of the sectors to which the Group lends.
-While the Group aims to maintain at any given time an adequate level of liquidity reserves, strains on liquidity caused by any of these factors or otherwise could have a material adverse effect on the Group's business, financial condition and/or results of operations.
-For example, in case of a liquidity crisis, wholesale funding would likely become more difficult to obtain, which may adversely affect borrowing using certain capital market instruments (such as Eurobonds and "future flow" financings).
+While the Group aims to maintain at any given time an adequate level of liquidity reserves, strains on liquidity caused by any of these factors or otherwise (including as a result of the requirement to repay any indebtedness, whether on a scheduled basis or as a result of an acceleration due to a default, change of control or other event) could have a material adverse effect on the Group's business, financial condition and/or results of operations.
+For example, in case of a liquidity crisis, wholesale funding would likely become more difficult to obtain, which may adversely affect borrowing using certain capital market instruments (such as "future flow" transactions and eurobonds).
 See also "Foreign Currency Borrowing and Refinancing Risk" below.